openvinotoolkit/openvino/docs/Documentation/model_introduction.md

 Every deep learning workflow begins with obtaining a model.
 You can choose to prepare a custom one, use a ready-made solution and adjust it to your needs, or even download and run a pre-trained network from an online database, such as `TensorFlow Hub <https://tfhub.dev/>`__, `Hugging Face <https://huggingface.co/>`__, or `Torchvision models <https://pytorch.org/hub/>`__.

-OpenVINO™ :doc:`supports several model representations <Supported_Model_Formats>` and allows converting them to it's own representation, `openvino.Model <api/ie_python_api/_autosummary/openvino.Model.html>`__ (`ov.Model <api/ie_python_api/_autosummary/openvino.runtime.Model.html>`__), providing a conversion API to this task.
-Converted model can be used for inference using one or multiple OpenVINO Hardware plugins.
-This chapter describes two variants of using conversion API: using a Python program or calling ``ovc`` command line tool.
+OpenVINO™ :doc:`supports several model formats <Supported_Model_Formats>` and can convert them into its own representation, `openvino.Model <api/ie_python_api/_autosummary/openvino.Model.html>`__ (`ov.Model <api/ie_python_api/_autosummary/openvino.runtime.Model.html>`__), providing a conversion API.
+Converted models can be used for inference with one or multiple OpenVINO Hardware plugins.
+There are two ways to use the conversion API: using a Python program or calling the ``ovc`` command line tool.

 .. note::